New York: Historic Erie Canal Bike Tour

 Follow one of the nicest stretches of the Erie Canal, stopping along the way in Adams Basin and Spencerport, two pleasant canal towns that owe their existence to the commerce created by the Erie Canal.
 Do not miss out on the ice-cream from the Pittsford Farm Dairy located near the hotel or take an afternoon boat ride on the canal (optional).
 Lodging: The four-star Renaissance Del Monte Lodge & Spa.
 (28 or 35 or 42 miles)

-Ride to Palmyra, NY, home to the Joseph Smith Farm along original canal path and then loop back to your hotel.
+Ride to Palmyra, NY or Newark, NY, home to the Joseph Smith Farm along original canal path and then loop back to your hotel.
 Sumptuous farewell dinner at the acclaimed Erie Grill.
 Lodging: Renaissance Del Monte Lodge & Spa.
 (16, 36, or 44 miles)

 Morning transfer to Rochester International Airport.